emmettburgess/webapi-challenge/README.md

         A piece of data or info in a system

-- [ ] What can the API return to help clients know if a request was successful? a status with a custom json message (404 File not found).
+- [ ] What can the API return to help clients know if a request was successful? a status with a custom json message.

 - [ ] How can we partition our application into sub-applications? create unique routers with the appropriate architecture and actions built according to specific data